 All of us at Savvy Gardening enjoy putting together multiple container gardens each year.
 Some are full of veggies or berries, some show off interesting flower and foliage combos, and others feature both edibles and ornamentals—or, as we like to call them, garden BFFs.
 However, once our containers are planted up, we cannot let our green thumbs rest beside our bay laurels.
 In order for your plants to thrive throughout the hot summer months, you do need to schedule in some container garden maintenance.

 We’ve teamed up with Acti-Sol, a company that specializes in organic fertilizers made from hen manure, to provide an easy-to-follow list of container garden maintenance tips.
-We’re also ticking off one of those list items for one lucky reader by giving away an Acti-Sol fertilizer prize package (details are below).
 Read on for our advice on helping those pots of whatever you’ve planted flourish!

 Water your container gardens regularly